TruSTAR uses the concept of entities to categorize and manage data types.

-Events are generated by internal systems capturing anomalous behaviors and actions within a software environment.
+Events are anomalous behaviors and actions captured by your internal systems.
 Often events need to be processed and categorized as legitimate or fraudulent.
 Events contain observables.

 Indicators are Observables with a context such as a score, attributes, and a detection validity time range.
-Observables are contained within Indicators.
 Indicators can be used to determine fraudulent Events.

-Attributes provide malicious categorization and context for an indicator, such as a ttp, a campaign, a malware family, or a threat actor associated to an indicator object.
+- Within an Indicator, Attributes provide malicious categorization and context, such as a ttp, a campaign, a malware family, or a threat actor associated to an indicator object.
 Attributes provide context as to why an indicator was scored a certain way.

 Intelligence reports are data objects that contain a collection of Indicators grouped around an attribute such as a campaign, a malware family, a threat actor, or a ttp.